open/close all folders

-- In the opening of Shrek 2, while fight off an angry mob, Princess Fiona delivers a Shoryuken, immediately following Chun-Li's Spinning Bird Kick.
+- In the opening of Shrek 2, while fighting off an angry mob, Princess Fiona delivers a Shoryuken, immediately following up with Chun-Li's Spinning Bird Kick.

 - WWE wrestler Christian is taken to at times perform a flying European uppercut from the top rope.
 While not an explicit example of a Shoryuken, commentator Matt Striker has on at least one occasion called out "SHORYUKEN!!!" in classic Street Fighter Style, after the move has been performed.

 - Independent wrestler Craig "Human Tornado" Williams also uses a Shoryuken on an opponent rebounding from the ropes.

 - Antonio Cesaro has a move called the Very European Uppercut which is essentially a standing Shoryuken, complete with 360 spin.
 He also has a jumping variation done from the middle rope that looks similar to Sol Badguy's Volcanic Viper.

 - Ctrl+Alt+Del's Ethan does this to The Grinch when he catches him trying to steal his presents.
 And then threatens to "perform The Nutcracker, and I'm not talking about the ballet" if he bleeds on any of them.

 - 8-Bit Theater In one of the gag strips, Fighter accidentally stumbles across this, while trying to learn Black Mage's Hadoken.
 Naturally Black Mage was the recepient of the attack.

 - Bonus Points for having Fighter say that he thinks he pushed the incorrect buttons.